FAIRMONT FIELD

-Another coal field focusing on the thick Pittsburgh seam of coal, the Fairmont Field has been shipping coal since the 1850s, and was a source of coal to the Union Army during the Civil War.
+Another coal field focusing on the thick Pittsburgh seam of coal (and Redstone, Sewickly, and Waynesburg), the Fairmont Coalfield has been shipping coal since the 1850's, and was a source of coal to the Union Army during the Civil War.
+I am under the impression that some of the coal in the eastern portion of the coalfield has been considered a metallurgical coal, though not as good as the Pittsburgh coal around Connellsville, PA.
+Moving westward the coal morphs into steam coal only.
 Some maps show the area around Philippi as a seperate coalfield, but Conley's "History of the West Virginia Coal Industry" lumps it in with the Fairmont Field.
-This coalfield was the setting for the worst coal mining disaster in American history, the Monongah mine disaster.
+This coal district was the setting for the worst coal mining disaster in American history - the Monongah mine disaster.
 There were 362 workers of that mine killed in an explosion in 1907.
-The Monongahela River is navigable above Morgantown, and coal is barged from the Fairmont Field to Pittsburgh.
-Another means of shipping coal from the Fairmont field included the Baltimore and Ohio Railroad.
-Consoldiated Coal Company (CONSOL) was and continues to be the dominating coal company.
-Coal is still being mined in the Fairmont Field at CONSOL's Loveridge, Robinson Run, and Blacksville No. 2 mines, at Eastern Associated Coal Company's Federal No. 2 facility, and at Anker Energy's Sentinel Mine.
+The Monongahela River is navigable above Fairmont, and coal has been barged from the Fairmont Coalfield to Pittsburgh region and beyond.
+Other means of shipping coal from the Fairmont field were the Baltimore and Ohio Railroad, Pittsburgh & Lake Erie Railroad, Western Maryland Railroad, and the Monongahela Railway.
+After the Consoldiated Coal Company merged with the Fairmont Coal Company, Consol was and continues to be the dominating coal company in this region.
+Coal is still being mined in the 21st Century at Consol's Loveridge, Robinson Run, and Blacksville No. 2 mines, and Patriot Coal Company's Federal No. 2 facility, and the Sentinel Mine, among others.

 THE TOWNS: